sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 ## Improvements and Features

 - This piano has the note-selfmasking sfz native feature and polyphony optimized.
 This means, when playing a lot of notes (e.g. repetitive, trills or sustain pedal down), the voices count will be handled effectively and lower, which also means less jumping in CPU usage and results in more natural piano sound behavior.

+- Turning off either mic volume, Close Vol or Decca Vol at 0% will also disabling that mic layer and saving polyphony.

 ## Usage Tips